Leeds Summit Series: Asma Ajaz-Ali, Muslim Sports Foundation

 Josh: Hi Asma, please can you tell us about your role?

 Asma: I am the Head of Participation and Communities at the Muslim Sports Foundation.
-We are a Sport England system partner as of last year, in order to tackle the inequalities and barriers related to British Muslim communities in sport, who are the most inactive communities across the country.
+Our organisation became a Sport England system partner last year to tackle inequalities and remove barriers that British Muslim communities face in sport.
+These communities are among the most inactive in the country, so my role focuses on creating opportunities, shaping policy and building partnerships that make sport more inclusive and accessible for British Muslims.

 What are you hoping to gain from this Summit?